augustss/MicroHs/README.md

 ### Portability
 The C code for the evaluator does not use any special features, and should be portable to many platforms.
-It has mostly been test with MacOS and Linus, so there are undoubtedly problems on Windows.
+It has mostly been test with MacOS and Linux, so there are undoubtedly problems on Windows.

 The code has only been tested on 64 bit platforms, so again, there are lurking problems